ergowerk/gulp-filetree-json-easy/README.md

 ## Example [AngularJS](https://github.com/angular/angular.js)

-If you want to have an image preloader within an angularjs app, there is little help needed: https://github.com/dabit3/angular-easy-image-preloader
+If you want to have an image preloader within an AngularJS app, there is little help needed: https://github.com/dabit3/angular-easy-image-preloader

 #### Example code